sacproj/sac-cli/README.md

 sac's code is released under [MIT license](LICENSE).

 # Acknowledgments
-- [Data Essential](https://www.data-essential.com/) to give me the time to develop this project.
+- [Data Essential](https://www.data-essential.com/) to give me the time to develop and maintain this project.